 In November 2010 Blue was made a patron of the UK Music Producers Guild, the MPG

-Blue now lives permanently in Germany and for the past six years from January until May Blue has been touring Europe with a Musical review of the Bee Gees life and songs called ‘Massachusetts’ fronted by the Egiziano brothers with their great Italian band and ladies.
+Blue now lives permanently in Germany and for the past seven years from January until May Blue has been touring Europe with a Musical review of the Bee Gees life and songs called ‘Massachusetts’ fronted by the Egiziano brothers with their great Italian band and ladies.
 Each year it gains in popularity and for the past year the show was joined by Vince Melouney and Dennis Bryon so it now consists of three original members.
 He will not be touring in 2020 with ‘Massachusetts’ this will give him time to concentrate on new projects one of which will be mixing a live version of the Strawbs ‘Grave New World’ recorded in New York in April 2019.
 More projects are with Robin-John Gibb and Andrew Eborn ‘Sunday Night Live’ is one and takes place in London’s beautiful Art-Deco Bloomsbury Ballroom.